How to Write a Winning Graduate School Personal Statement

 Best Tips for Crafting Your Personal Statement

 Now that we’ve brainstormed the content to include in your personal statement, it’s time to write.
-Write a rough draft without thinking about editing, how it sounds, or word count restrictions.
+Write a rough draft without thinking about editing, tone, or word count restrictions.
 Write your story in your own words, just for yourself.
 After that, edit your personal statement into a polished, memorable piece.
-Keep these guidelines in mind when writing and editing your personal statement:
+Keep these guidelines in mind when writing and editing your personal statement.

 Read the Instructions Carefully